deblnia/datastructuresandalgos/blind75/buy_and_sell_stock/README.md

 -----
 - I need to make sure I've internalized this pattern of iterating over an array in a MECE, rolling way
     - Basically this entails just starting from the first pointer
-- The optimization comes from the fact that you basically want the max difference, so you need to find the max max and the min min
+- The optimization comes from the fact that you basically want the max difference.
+    - So we take a really big number and set that as the default for min price
+    - And we default max profit to 0
+    - And update, update